kubevela/kubevela/docs/en/end-user/cloud-resources.md

 ![](../resources/crossplane-visit-application-v2.jpg)

-## Provisioning and consuming cloud resource in different applications
+## Provision and consume cloud resource in different applications

 In this section, cloud resource will be provisioned in one application and consumed in another application.